golemfactory/golem-docs/src/pages/docs/golem/overview/index.md

 Resources can be utilized in different scenarios: it might be a computation requiring heavy lifting right away but it could be also maintaining a service up and running and ready to serve requests coming from requestors whenever they come.

-In exchange for the resource sharing you will receive payment in GLM, and the payment is executed through [Polygon](https://polygon.technology/).
+In exchange for the resource sharing you will receive payment in GLM, and the payment is most commonly executed through [Polygon](https://polygon.technology/).

-To become a provider one needs to install a provider agent - a specific piece of code that implements the Golem network protocol, thus the machine running it acts as a Golem node.
+To become a provider one needs to install a provider agent - a specific piece of code that implements the Golem Network protocol, thus the machine running it acts as a Golem node.
 Golem Factory provides the provider binaries as a pre-built Linux installation package.
 You do not need to perform any development or extensive configuration to have a Golem provider up and running on your Linux machine.

 Providers are recommended to upgrade their nodes to the latest package version available.
 This strategy shall provide the widest market coverage and therefore ensure the highest probability of profit.